vallenassteffano-a11y/sirv-covid-peru/README.md

 # SIRV model of COVID-19 vaccination impact in Peru

+> **Note:** This README was drafted with the help of Claude AI, based on the
+> author's IB Mathematics Extended Essay.
+The full essay itself is not published
+> in this repository; only the code, data, and a summary of methodology and
+> results are shared here.

 Extends the standard SIR epidemiological model with a vaccinated compartment (V) to estimate how much Peru's vaccination programme reduced infections during the third wave, 15 December 2021 – 16 March 2022.